chris1111/Create-Windows-USB/README.md

 [Not need to install] ` wimlib, Homebrew, Xcode or CommandLine tools`

 [Your only need] `8 gig USB drive` ,`ISO image from Microsoft`
+- Working from Mojave 10.14 to macOS Ventura 13
 - Disabled Gatekeeper

 ## Nothing is install on your macOS System